raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 Got feedback?
 Great!
 Now, make your app even cooler by carefully considering the suggestions.
 📌 **Your task**:
 List the feedback and tweak your app.
-Maybe your friends wished that they could customise your game character with new outfits and powers, or suggested that you could make the instructions clearer.
+Maybe your users wished that they could customise your game character with new outfits and powers, or suggested that you could make the instructions clearer.

 ---